luckiys/lspython/gpa_file_processor/README.md

 ## Output

-Results are written to `CNIT155Output.txt` with:
+Results are written to `results.txt` with:
 - Maximum score identification
 - Updated scores with letter grades